orangutanemoji/asdr-report-to-xml/README.md

 # asdr2xml

-This script automates point creation for desigo.
+This script automates point creation for Desigo CC.
 It takes an ASDR file in `.csv` format outputs an `.xml` file with the same name and location.
 You will need a Python environment with Jupyter Notebook support, such as VS Code.

 On the initial run, the required libraries can be installed by setting `FIRST_RUN` to True.